ankidroid/Anki-Android/FAQ.md

 In the 2.8 version of AnkiDroid the reminder notifications are connected to the widget.
 In order to receive notifications you have to place the widget in your launcher home screen somewhere.
 After installing the widget, if you configure reminders in the preferences, you should start receiving notifications.

 In the 2.9 version notifications should work with or without the widget.
+However, you may need to configure "per deck group" notifications to receive them in 2.9

+1. Open the deck list
+1. Long-press on the deck you want notifications for
+1. Choose "deck options" from the popup menu for that deck
+1. Configure notifications as you like

 ### How can I use custom fonts?
 See the [AnkiDroid manual](http://ankidroid.org/manual.html#customFonts) for the new method of adding fonts.